oceanprotocol/ocean-node/docs/env.md

 - `ELASTICSEARCH_SNIFF_INTERVAL`: Interval in milliseconds for periodic cluster health monitoring and node discovery.
 Set to 'false' to disable.
 Default is `30000`.
 Example: `30000`
 - `ELASTICSEARCH_SNIFF_ON_CONNECTION_FAULT`: Enable automatic cluster node discovery when connection faults occur.
 Default is `true`.
 Example: `true`
 - `ELASTICSEARCH_HEALTH_CHECK_INTERVAL`: Interval in milliseconds for proactive connection health monitoring.
 Default is `60000`.
 Example: `60000`
+- `DB_INIT_MAX_ATTEMPTS`: Maximum number of database initialization attempts at node startup.
+Raise it when the database container/pod starts slower than the node.
+Set to `1` to disable retrying.
+Default is `10`.
+Example: `10`
+- `DB_INIT_RETRY_DELAY`: Initial delay in milliseconds before retrying a failed database initialization.
+Doubles after each attempt.
+Default is `2000`.
+Example: `2000`
+- `DB_INIT_MAX_RETRY_DELAY`: Upper bound in milliseconds for the database initialization retry backoff.
+Default is `30000`.
+Example: `30000`

 ## Payments